top of page

 Not everyone, not all youth in all countries, not all leftists - just a very specific group in a very specific cultural ecosystem.

 Among this group, a shocking 70%+ say they have been told by a doctor that they have a mental health condition.
 This is a far stronger metric than "reports poor mental health".
-It's all the more shocking given that these people are young, there's been relatively little time compared to other age groups to develop a mental health issue.
+It's all the more shocking given that these people are young, there's been relatively little time compared to other age groups to have, at one time, been told by a doctor they have a mental health issue.

 And none of this can be dismissed as just willingness to seek help or share challenges, because these stats and trends track closely with hospitalization for self harm, suicide rates, and other objective indicators.